 At Kent State University, we want to help every student graduate.
 That means offering academic, personal and financial support at every point of a student’s path to their successful career.
 Scholarships are another way we work to make the Kent State experience affordable for every student, so that they can graduate with as little debt as possible.

 First-year students from Ohio are automatically considered for a number of merit scholarships at Kent State.
-You can use this link to find information about those opportunities and other resources.
+You can use this link to find information about those opportunities, eligibility, and other resources.

 First-year students coming to Kent State from outside of Ohio are automatically considered for various merit scholarships.
-You can use this link to find out about those offerings and access other resources.
+You can use this link to find out about those offerings, eligibility, and access other resources.

 Transfer students may benefit from merit scholarships that are awarded automatically after you are admitted to Kent State.
-Find out about these and other opportunities.
+Find out about eligibility and other opportunities.